joepool/Hackintosh-HP-Z420-OpenCore/README.md

 Nvidia Quadro K4000 GPU
 32GB ECC DDR3
 # Issues
 USB3 - The Z420 uses a Texas Instruments USB 3 Controller which is unsupported in MacOS - I have solved this by using [This PCIe expansion card](https://www.amazon.co.uk/gp/product/B00JEVLEFQ/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) which can fix the two front pannel USB3 ports and give two extra USB3 ports in the rear.
+The Unsupported USB 3.0 controller means that your Install USB must be connected to a USB 2.0 port.
+If it is connected to a USB 3.0 port you will get the error `Still waiting for root device`
-DRM - My GPU is incompatable so DRM will never work for me
+DRM - My GPU is incompatable so DRM will never work for me, most GPU's have support, see [this page]()
 Proper Audio(AppleALC)/Internal Speaker.
 (Workaround is to use VooDooHDA)
 Sleep doesn't work - you need to disable it inside of macOS.
 If you have any other issues, feel free to open a GitHub issue and I will do my best to help!